transformationflow/transformationflow.github.io/docs/reference/bqtools/cte.md

-These objects and functions are used to profile, manipulate and construct Common Table Expression (CTE) structured SQL queries.
+These objects and functions are used to profile, manipulate and build SQL queries.
 They enable robust arbitrary manipulation and evaluation of SQL queries in the native BigQuery environment.

-The profiler uses [SQLGlot](https://sqlglot.com/) to parse BigQuery-specific SQL inputs.
+The profiler uses [SQLGlot](https://sqlglot.com/) to parse GoogleSQL code.

 # Objects
 ## **`cte_profile (JSON)`**